MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

      ![Picture 5699](Linked_image_Files/04-configure-data-model-in-power-bi-desktop-advanced_image19.png)

  *It’s now possible to visualize sales and targets—but take care for two reasons.
 First, there’s no filter on a time period, and so targets also include future target amounts.
 Second, targets aren't additive, and so the total shouldn't be displayed.
 They can either be disabled by formatting the visual or removed by using calculation logic.
-You’ll follow the second approach by creating a target measure in the **Create Advanced DAX Calculations in Power BI Desktop, Part 2** lab that will return BLANK when more than one salesperson is filtered.*
+You’ll follow the second approach by creating a target measure in the **Create Advanced DAX Calculations in Power BI Desktop** lab that will return BLANK when more than one salesperson is filtered.*

 ### **Task 4: Finish up**